Eugene Semple

-Eugene Semple (June 12, 1840 – August 28, 1908) was an American politician who served as the 13th Governor of Washington Territory and the unsuccessful Democratic candidate to be the first governor of Washington State.
+Eugene Semple (June 12, 1840 – August 28, 1908) was an American politician who served as the 13th governor of Washington Territory and the unsuccessful Democratic candidate to be the first governor of Washington State.

 Early life

 Eugene Semple was born in Bogotá, Colombia, on June 12, 1840, to then minister to the Republic of New Granada, James Semple.
 The older Semple later served as chief justice to the Illinois Supreme Court and as U.S. Senator.
 The younger Semple received his education in Illinois before attending law school at St. Louis Law School.
-In 1864, Semple moved to Portland, Oregon, where he was editor of the Oregon Herald and practiced law.
+In 1864, Semple relocated to Portland, Oregon, where he was editor of the Oregon Herald and practiced law.
 He was the editor from 1869 until 1873, and in 1872 he became state printer for Oregon.
 In 1870, he married Daniel H. Lownsdale's daughter Ruth.
-After Semple left the state printer position in 1874, the family moved to Vancouver, Washington, across the Columbia River from Portland.
-Semple was in the lumber business there before moving to Seattle.
+After Semple quit the state printer job in 1874, the family relocated to Vancouver, Washington, across the Columbia River from Portland.
+Semple was in the lumber business there before relocating to Seattle.

 Washington

 President Grover Cleveland appointed Semple as the Governor of Washington Territory in 1887, where he served for one term until April 1889.
-After Washington became a state in November of that year, Semple ran as the Democratic candidate to be the first Governor of the State of Washington, however he lost to the Republican Elisha P. Ferry.
+After Washington became a state in November of that year, Semple campaigned as the Democratic candidate to be the first Governor of the State of Washington, however he lost to the Republican Elisha P. Ferry.

-In 1893, he successfully pushed a bill through the Washington State legislature to facilitate a means of financing privately owned canals by allowing them to sell reclaimed tidelands.
-With $500,000 of financing, he himself soon attempted such a canal connecting Elliott Bay to Lake Washington by cutting through Seattle's Beacon Hill: a more southerly route than the Lake Washington Ship Canal that was favored by Judge Thomas Burke and others aligned with the Great Northern Railway, and which was ultimately built.
+In 1893, he successfully advocated a bill in the Washington State legislature to facilitate a means of financing privately owned canals by allowing them to sell reclaimed tidelands.
+With $500,000 of financing, he himself soon attempted such a canal connecting Elliott Bay to Lake Washington by cutting through Seattle's Beacon Hill: a more southerly route than the Lake Washington Ship Canal that was favored by Judge Thomas Burke and others associated with the Great Northern Railway, and which was ultimately built.